What is Minnesota known for? 30 things you didn’t know!

 Visitors can learn about the traditions and customs of Norwegians, Swedes, Finns, and Danes in places like the American Swedish Institute in Minneapolis or the Norsk Hostfest in Minot.

 Target, one of the largest retailers in the United States.
-Many don’t realize it was founded in Minneapolis.

 You can visit the original Target store, which still stands in downtown Minneapolis.

-The world-renowned Guthrie Theater, located in Minneapolis
+The world-renowned Guthrie Theater

-The Guthrie Theater is one of the premier theaters in the country.
 Known for its innovative productions and world-class performances, the Guthrie has been a cultural hub for the Twin Cities since it was founded in 1963.

 Visitors can catch a play or take a tour of the theater, which offers stunning views of the Mississippi River and the city skyline.